 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Action Revenue Recovery, LLC was founded in 1999.
 The BBB established a profile page for ARR in 2008.
 ARR is listed as a collection agency.
-Buzzfile estimates ARR’s annual revenue at $450,000 and the size of its headquarters staff at 5 employees.
+Buzzfile estimates Action Revenue Recovery’s annual revenue at $444,531 and the size of its headquarters staff at 5 employees.

 According to its website, Action Revenue Recovery “is a fast-growing, national collection agency…and has clients across the United States.”
 ARR has “over 100 years of healthcare management experience…and offers competitive fees contingent on collection.”
 ARR combines “the highest level of integrity and professionalism with… the most assertive collection methods available.”